Search our GETS Knowledge Base.

 What is GETS?

 The Government Emergency Telecommunications Service (GETS) provides national security and emergency preparedness (NS/EP) personnel a high probability of completion for their telephone calls during periods of severe network congestion or disruption.
-GETS works through a series of enhancements to the Public Switched Telephone Network (PSTN).
+GETS works through a series of enhancements to the landline network, but also provides priority calling to most cell phones on major carrier networks.
 GETS is in a constant state of readiness.
 Users receive a GETS calling card to access the service.
 This card provides access phone numbers, a Personal Identification Number (PIN), and simple dialing instructions.

 Why is GETS important to me?

 Natural disasters, power outages, cable cuts, and software problems can cripple the telephone services of an entire region.
 Congestion alone (e.g., the Mother’s Day phenomenon) can prevent access to telephone circuits.
 During times of emergency, the NS/EP community can use GETS and other priority telecommunications services to complete their calls and coordinate disaster response and recovery.

 GETS is used in an emergency or crisis situation when the landline network is congested and the ability to complete a normal call is hindered.